Words are public tokens for private experiences.

 Onto this landscape the new instruments arrived.
 In Gaza, in the same conflict in which Hossam Shabat was killed, the Israeli army's intelligence Unit 8200 deployed two artificial-intelligence systems for the selection and tracking of human targets.
 Lavender generated lists of as many as thirty-seven thousand Palestinian men identified by algorithm as candidates for assassination on the basis of communication patterns and digital traces; Where's Daddy? tracked them to the moment they entered their family homes, at which point the homes were bombed.
 The system was permitted, by the testimony of officers who described it on condition of anonymity to +972 and Local Call, to incur fifteen to twenty civilian deaths in the killing of a low-ranking militant, and over a hundred for a senior commander.
 Officers reported that they typically spent twenty seconds reviewing each target before approval.
 The al-Najjar children of Khan Younis were among them.

-And behind all of these – behind every recorded killing of every named child and unnamed witness, behind the coordinated programmes of the world's intelligence services, behind the platforms' editing of what was filmed and the courts' liquidation of those who would have entered it into the record – lie the unrecorded.
-By the standing estimates of the International Labour Organization, some fifty million human beings are at any given moment held in conditions of forced labour or forced marriage, generating more than two hundred billion dollars in annual profit; over a third of those detected are children, and the proportion has risen each year since the pandemic.
+And behind all of these, behind every recorded killing of every named child and unnamed witness, behind the coordinated programmes of the world's intelligence services, behind the platforms' editing of what was filmed and the courts' liquidation of those who would have entered it into the record, lie the unrecorded.
+By the standing estimates of the International Labour Organization, some fifty million human beings are at any given moment held in conditions of forced labour or forced marriage, generating, by the ILO's 2024 update, more than two hundred and thirty billion dollars in annual profit; about one in four are children, and the count has continued to rise since the pandemic.
 The dead – those who suffocate in shipping containers, who drown in the straits and channels, who are killed by their captors when they have ceased to be useful, who die in the brothels and farms and ships and houses where they were taken – are not catalogued anywhere, because the materials by which they would have been catalogued have either been destroyed by those who profited from their disappearance or were never made.
 A name not entered into a register cannot be looked for.
 A girl carried out of her village by armed men, into a country where no one will speak of her again, has not been killed only at the moment her body is finally disposed of; she has been killed slowly, by the quiet failure of the medium that should have held her name.

 The difficulty art faces in imperiled times proves inseparable from the fragility of collective memory: both depend upon the grace of dominating powers to allow the will of the public to access stable media through which meanings persist.